Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: Introduction

-Graph Neural Networks (GNNs) have emerged as a powerful tool for anomaly detection in sensor networks, thanks to their ability to model dependencies between the sensors~\cite{wu2021graph, kim2022graph, deng2021graph,liu2024multivariate, protogerou2021graph, ma2021comprehensive, jin2024survey}.
-The sensor network is represented as a graph, where nodes correspond to individual sensors and edges reflect interdependencies, often learned from the data rather than imposed a priori.
-This graph-based representation allows anomaly detection to be framed as a node classification problem, where each sensor's status (normal or anomalous) is inferred based on its own readings and those of its neighbors.
-Recent advances, such as graph attention networks (GATs), have further enhanced the interpretability of these models by highlighting influential nodes and features~\cite{velivckovic2017graph, vrahatis2024graph,wang2019heterogeneous,wang2019kgat}.
-Despite these strengths, GNN-based models are prone to adversarial attacks adding perturbations to sensor data to manipulate detection outcomes.
-These attacks raise pressing concerns about the robustness of such models in critical applications~\cite{tariq2022towards}.
+Graph Neural Networks (GNNs) have emerged as the state-of-the-art paradigm for anomaly detection in sensor networks by modeling dependencies between the sensors~\cite{wu2021graph, kim2022graph, deng2021graph,liu2024multivariate, protogerou2021graph, ma2021comprehensive, jin2024survey}.
+The sensor network is represented as a graph, where nodes correspond to individual sensors and edges reflect their dependencies.
+This graph-based representation allows anomaly detection to be framed as a node classification problem, where the status of each sensor (normal or anomalous) is inferred considering its own readings and those of its neighbors.
+Recent advances, such as graph attention networks (GATs), have further enhanced the interpretability of these models by highlighting influential nodes and features~\cite{velivckovic2017graph, wang2019heterogeneous,wang2019kgat}.
+Nevertheless, the reliance of GNNs on message-passing makes them susceptible to \emph{indirect} adversarial perturbations.
+If an adversary injects subtle, malicious noise into a sensor's data stream, they can easily manipulate the GNN aggregation and consequently the detection outcome at another node~\cite{tariq2022towards}.